-Step 1: Distribute Your Brand Audit Survey
+Step 1: Distribute Your Brand/Rebrand Questionnaire

-- Current Core Identity
+- Current Core Identity (Brand Heart)

-- Current Visual Identity
+- Current Visual Identity (logo, typography, color, etc.)

 Current Core Identity

-- Organization name?
-List the way you want it on the logo and any other derivatives)
+- Organization name: List the way you want it on the logo and any other derivatives.

-- Who is your audience?
+- Who is our audience?
+Identify who you’re trying to reach.

 Exercise: Place an X where you want your brand to fall on the spectrum below.